ocadotechnology-university/recruitment-support-tool/README.md

 ```

 ### File **model_solutions.js**
-In this file there should be correct solutions enclosed in an object named *general*.
-Correct solution names should be the same as in **task.js** file.
-In object *incorrectSolutions* should be incorrect solutions, also named same as in **task.js** file.
-Module general have to have the same name as in **task.js** file
+This file should contain correct solutions enclosed in an object named as module in file taks.js.
+Correct solutions' names should be the same as in **task.js** file.
+Object *incorrectSolutions* should contain incorrect solutions, also named as tasks in **task.js** file.
+Module general has to have the same name as in **task.js** file.
 >
 Example
 ```javascript